-We have examined the statement of cash receipts and disbursements of Cortland Enlarged City School District's Extraclassroom Activity Funds for the year ended June 30, 2024.
+We have examined the statement of cash receipts and disbursements of the District's Extraclassroom Activity Funds for the year ended June 30, 2025.
 As part of our examination, we made a study and evaluation of the system of internal accounting control to the extent we deemed necessary to render our opinion.